quantumdata/docs/ising.md

 The thick yellow line represents exact calculated values.
 There is a noticeable discrepancy in the magnetism, since the calculated values are for the theoretical limit of an infinite system size.
 A finitely sized system can only approach the non-analytical cusp.

+There is a clear distinction between the two phases indicated by a sharp cusp in the magnetism, and divergence in the specific heat and magnetic susceptibility.
+These are values that can be analytically calculated, since the Ising model has an analytic solution, but not all models do.
 ## References {docsify-ignore}